linhhlp/CMS2010-PHP/README.md

 The code was written in OOP (Object Oriented programming) which was quite new to PHP (which supported OOP from version 5).
 The website was divided into different parts such as

-* `component` which provides the main content in a web page.
+* `component` which provides the main content on a web page.

 * `module` or `plugin` provides additional minor features to the website.